Skip to main content

 • For a second major including Genetics all of the required courses in Genetics and Life Sciences, Supporting Sciences, and Mathematics must be completed (see the B.S. degree requirements from the links on the right for specification of these courses).

 • One of the two majors is designated as "primary".
 An advisor is assigned for each of the two majors.
-Registration access numbers (RAN) are provided to the student each semester by the advisor for the primary major.

 • If the two majors are in different colleges, then the Communications and General Education Elective requirements are set by the college of the primary major.
 It is not necessary to complete the general education requirements from both colleges.